cdapio/cdap/docs/loom-docs/source/faq/index.rst

 #. :doc:`What operations are only available to the admin versus other users?<admin>`
 #. :doc:`What happens to existing clusters when the template used to create them changes?<admin>`
+#. :doc:`How can I write configuration settings that reference hostnames of other nodes in the cluster?<admin>`
+#. :doc:`Is there any way to limit how many nodes or clusters a user can provision?<admin>`
+#. :doc:`Can I configure clusters to delete themselves after some amount of time?<admin>`

 Security
 ========